For over 30 years, people have been asking me why they should buy personal protection products.

 Because it’s the right thing to do.

-The key to self defense is to walk softly and carry a powerful tool.
+The key to self-defense is to walk softly and carry a powerful tool.

-If you were carrying a mini stun stun gun, like the Slider Stun Gun, you can take down a big punk in seconds, probably before he even realized what hit him.
+If you were carrying a mini stun gun, like the Slider Stun Gun, you could take down a big punk in seconds, probably before he even realized what hit him.
 You see, you can hide, or palm, one of these tools in your hand, and no one would even notice.

-I think that if some of those kids at Virginia Tech had been carrying pepper spray, that mentally deranged freak that shot them would be in jail awaiting execution, and there might not be any dead.
+If some of those kids at Virginia Tech had been carrying pepper spray, that mentally deranged freak that shot them would be in jail awaiting execution, and there might not be any dead.
 I could be wrong here, but the point is that nobody was prepared.

 And I’m thinking, how many will be prepared this year?